Home of the Sewalot Site

 The Prima Donna circa 1870

 The Prima Donna sewing machine is one of the rare beauties that we collectors quietly drool over.
 Few exist today, perhaps as few as 20 are known to survive.
-I have been after one for 20 years.
-I missed the Christies machine in the 1990's by a whisker.
-That went for £675, just over $1000.Little is known about the company that made the Prima Donna.
+I only have one in my Sewalot Collection.
+I missed one at Christies machine auction in the 1990's by a whisker.
+Please be aware that there is also a Prima Donna sewing machine from the 1950's but what were are talking about here is the Victorian machine.

-Let's see what we do know.
 The Prima Donna was built by a a Suffolk engineering firm based in the busy trading port of Ipswich.
-As a kid my uncle and me would travel around Ipswich filling up cigarette and bubble gum machines for which he had the licence.
+As a kid my uncle would take me around Ipswich filling up cigarette and bubble gum machines for which he had the licence.
 Millions of old pennies and coins would be collected and taken to the bank for changing into pound notes, then to the pub where I would quietly sit sipping Tizer and eating a packet of crisps sprinkled with the blue sachets of salt that came in every pack.
 On Saturday afternoons we would go to the wrestling matches and watch Big Daddy and Giant Haystack beat each other to pulp with much applause and cheering from the old ladies that had brought their knitting!

-The firm that built the stunning Prima Donna were Whight & Mann.
-Apparently they may have started as early as 1859 or 1860 making, repairing and importing sewing machines.
-Founded in 1859 Whight & Mann were manufactures, importers and agents.
+Whight & Mann were manufactures, importers and agents.
 They imported several machines from German companies.
 The business was based near one of Britain's busiest docks and by the railway, they were in the perfect place for import and trade.

 The Gipping Foundry & Works were at New Station Road, Ipswich